jack126guy/essentialgit/essential git.md

 If you navigate to the directory where you initialized a repository, it looks about the same.
 All your existing files are there, or there are no files as before.
 If you cloned a repository, there are the files of the project, but no indication of any history.

-However, if you look at the hidden files in that directory, you will find a directory called ".git".
+However, if you look at the hidden files in that directory, you will find a directory called `.git`.
 This directory is the core of the repository.
 It holds files for all the history and everything else Git needs to work.
 If you navigate into it, you'll find quite a few things you don't understand.
 But Git understands them, and you shouldn't try to work with these files directly.

 The files you should work with are the files in the main directory of the repository.
 Appropriately enough, this is called the "working directory", or the "working area".
 This is where you make your changes.
 It's also where you compile your code (if it needs to be compiled) and run tests, just as if you didn't use Git at all.
 Git keeps everything it needs hidden from view in the ".git" directory.